-You will be required to defend your first year report in September.
+You will be required to defend your first year report at the end of your first year.
 The viva will be conducted by at least two Assessors, neither of whom is your Principal Supervisor or second Supervisor (if appointed).
 Your Postgraduate Adviser may be an Assessor, provided that there is no potential for a conflict of interest.
 If you are part of a research group, at least one Assessor will be from outside your immediate group.